marysanford/policlim/README.md

     Institute for Democracy Research (IfDem)"

 ## Data
-We make the classified data available in two formats.
-Both files are available for download [here](https://drive.google.com/file/d/1NtAzFz7CZ1DxKCY2gN94uqBHbpFr9Mzc/view?usp=drive_link):
+Upon publication, we will make the dataset available in two formats.
+Both files will available for download [here]:
 * At the **manifesto level**, in which each manifesto is given a score which equals the proportion of sentences in the manifesto that the model labelled climate-relevant.
-Also available in this repo at `data/variable_creation/manifesto_level_1Aug24.csv`
 * At the **quasi-sentence** level, with a binary variable indicating the prediction for climate-relevance for each quasi-sentence, along with the probability scores of each class.

-We also publish the training data in the zip file at the link above and here in the repo at `data/variable_creation/training_data.csv`.
+We will also publish the training data in the zip file at the link above and here in the repo.

 ## Code
-The code required for each stage of the pipeline, from data collection to fine-tuning the model and processing the predictions, are available as either R files or Python notebooks in the `code/variable_creation` folder.
+The code required for each stage of the pipeline, from data collection to fine-tuning the model and processing the predictions, will be available as either R files or Python notebooks.
 * `collect_mpd.R`: R script to collect and download the target individual manifesto files from the Manifesto Project Dataset API
 * `compile_mpd_qs.ipynb`: Compile individual manifesto files into single dataframe, cleaning, keyword detection for all keywords used to select the annotation set using utils in `kw_utils.py`
-* TODO: ADDING MANUAL MANIFESTOS
+* `compile_mpd_qs.ipynb`: Add manifestos not available directly in quasi-sentences to dataset manually to dataset
-* TODO: TRAINING SET SELECTION
+* `training_set_1.ipynb`: Select initial training set based on keywords
 * `hyp_fine_tuning.ipynb`: Conduct hyperparameter optimisiation using WandB
 * `cross_validation.ipynb`: Run five-fold cross-validation on training set
 * `inference.ipynb`: Train final model and apply to rest of dataset to collect predictions of climate change relevance of all remaining quasi-sentences
 * `model_performance.ipynb`: Performance in training and post-hoc validation for our model, keyword search, and `ClimateBert`
-* TODO: `manifestoberta.ipynb`: Run `manifestoberta` model over quasi-sentences missing annotation codes.
+* `manifestoberta.ipynb`: Run `manifestoberta` model over quasi-sentences missing annotation codes.
-* TODO: PREDICTION PROCESSING/FINAL DATASET CURATION
+* `compile_predictions.ipynb`: Process model predictions and construct final dataset
 * `kw_utils.py`: Contains dictionaries and functions for target keywords translated into each language in the dataset
-* TODO: PLOTS CODE
+* `plots.ipynb`: Code for plots

 ## Fine-tuned model
-TODO: The fine-tuned model itself will be made available on the Hugging Face library (or another public zip).
+The fine-tuned model itself will be made available here.

 ## Pre-trained XLM-RoBERTa